GuenterQuast/mimoCoRB/builddoc/index.rst

 These additional functions rely on the modules `mimocorb.plot_buffer` and `mimocorb.histogram_buffer`, which provide animated displays of waveforms similar to an oscilloscope and a histogram package for life-updates of frequency distributions of scalar variables.
-A screenshot of a data-acquistion run with input from simulated datat is shown in the figure below.
+A screenshot of a data-acquisition run with input from simulated data is shown in the figure below.

 .. image:: mimoCoRB_screenshot.png